Marxman

 Marxman were a four-piece Marxist hip-hop group with two MCs formed in London in 1989.
-Their lyrics expounded communism and an end to economic and social injustice.
-They are one of only a few groups that combine hip-hop with traditional Irish compositions.
+Their lyrics expounded communism, Irish republicanism and an end to economic and social injustice.
+The act combined hip-hop with traditional Irish compositions.

 History

 The band was formed by college friends Stephen Brown (Phrase D) and (MC) Hollis Michael Byrne, who also enlisted the help of Byrne's childhood friend from Ireland, Oisin Lunny, son of Irish traditional musician Dónal Lunny.
 The band were completed by scratch mixer DJ K One.
 Together they developed an overt political message in a scene dominated by Gangsta rap, inspired by Hip-Hop, Motown soul and traditional Irish music.
 Their debut 1992 single "Sad Affair" which borrowed lyrics from the Irish rebel song "Irish Ways and Irish Laws" was banned by the BBC.
 The band's later single, "All About Eve" peaked at number 28 in the UK Singles Chart, resulting in a performance on the BBC's flagship music programme Top of the Pops.
 Their controversial influences stemmed more from their militant socialism than traditional nationalism.

 Their initial releases were on the Talkin' Loud record label and the group built a significant fanbase prior to the release of their debut single.
 Their debut album came the following year, when they released 33 Revolutions per Minute in the UK, before launching themselves into the American market in 1994.
 However the album failed to generate significant sales in the US and Marxman left Talkin' Loud for the More Rockers label.
-They released their second and final album in 1996, Time Capsule which was a strong album but with less overtly Irish traditional musical influences than their debut release before disbanding later in the same year.
+They released their second and final album in 1996, Time Capsule, which was a strong album but with less overtly Irish traditional musical influences than their debut release before disbanding later in the same year.

-Subject Matter
+Subject matter

 Whilst the Irish Republican themes in "Sad Affair" are well publicised, Marxman lyrics also considered themes such as domestic violence with their 1993 single "All About Eve", and comparing the African slave trade and the colonisation of Ireland to modern wage slavery in "Ship Ahoy".